ct627/My_python_note/README.md

 ## Before starting

-- I run Python 3 code using Jupyter lab.
+- I run Python 3 code using Jupyter notebook.
 - This note will include essential learning include advanced data analyze use Numpy, SciPy, and pandas, and then for data visualization, the libraries are Matplotlib and Seaborn, and scikit-learn for machine learning.

 ## Index